Bulgaria · tool

 Таратор (Tarator)

 A refreshing cold soup made with yogurt, cucumbers, garlic, dill, and walnuts.
-It's the perfect antidote to summer heat.
+It's the perfect antidote to a hot summer day.

 Where locals eat — best neighborhoods

-Bustling and historic, with a mix of traditional taverns and modern cafes.
+Bustling and modern, with a mix of international chains and local eateries, lively street performers.

 Dietary notes